open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 If you wish for the sitemap to reflect the new configuration instantly, check 'Regenerate sitemaps after clicking save'.
 This setting only appears if a change in the settings has been detected.

+Once variants are set up in admin/config/search/simplesitemap/variants, all the above settings can be configured and overwritten on a per variant basis right from the UI.

 As the sitemaps are accessible to anonymous users, bear in mind that only links will be included which are accessible to anonymous users.
 There are no access